dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 <li markdown="1">
 Type or browse to the directory where you want to save the files.
-By default, Dart Editor creates a new directory named dart in your home directory.
+By default, Dart Editor creates a new directory named `dart` in your home directory.
 </li>

 <li markdown="1">
-A command-line application does not need the extra HTML and CSS files required by a web app, so unselect **Generate content for a basic web app**.
+Select **Generate sample content**.
+Dart Editor will generate sample code appropriate for the type of application you are creating.
+For a command-line application, the sample code implements the standard 'Hello World' program.
 </li>

 <li markdown="1">
-We are not working with public packages in this example, so unselect **Add Pub support**.
+Select **Command-line application** from the list.
 </li>

 <li markdown="1">